omniverseusd/omniverseusd.github.io/src/chapter1/using_omniverse_to_learn_usd.md

 An example: a user can write a Kit extension ([here's a good list of extensions used in Omniverse](https://docs.omniverse.nvidia.com/extensions/latest/index.html)) which acts as a web service: whenever a HTTP request is received, the extension can fire up a complex 3D scene, generate the assets or the scene requested [via the HTTP request with chatGPT](https://www.youtube.com/watch?v=mFazJsjUUSo), render it and send the rendered result back to the user.
 Another extension could show up a small UI panel in the Omniverse Composer application (more on this later) which allows a 3D artist to click a button, process the scene geometries with an AI application and apply effects, shaders and much more.
 Extensions are the core of Omniverse as we will later discover.

 ## Composer & Presenter
-Two of the most famous applications (and some of the very first ones a newcomer might try out) in Omniverse are USD Composer (formerly Create) and USD Presenter (formerly View).
+Two of the most famous reference applications (and some of the very first ones a newcomer might try out) in Omniverse are USD Composer (formerly Create) and USD Presenter (formerly View).

 The former is a 3D authoring program which allows users to compose complex scenes from 3D assets, applying physical properties to them, simulating and rendering, applying photorealistic materials and much more